EmmysecX/THM-SOC-Level-1/Boogeyman1,2&3/Boogeyman2_writeup.md

 **Q2.7 What is the full file path of the malicious stage 2 payload?**

-Since I found the process that executed the payload, in my current output.
-I saw the path that the process was executed on and that was it.
+Since I found the process that executed the payload, I looked at the path where the process was executed from in the current output.
 Check the screenshot above

 > ANS: C:\ProgramData\update.js

 **Q2.8 What is the PID of the process that executed the stage 2 payload?**

-To actually get the PID, I had to make use of volatility to read the captured memory dump
+To get the PID, I had to use Volatility to read the captured memory dump.
 Command:
 ```
 vol -f WKSTN-2961.raw windows.pslist
 ```
-This will list all the processes running on the machine as at the time of capture.
+This lists all the processes running on the machine at the time of capture.

 ![process list](assets2/Task2_screenshot6a.png)
 ![process list](assets2/Task2_screenshot6b.png)